| Title: | Frequency Distribution Tables, Histograms and Polygons |

 Jelihovschi, E. G.

-S3 methods to return a data.frame
+S3 methods to return a data.frame (the frequency

-distribution table - ‘fdt’) for fdt.default
+distribution table - ‘fdt’) for fdt.default, fdt.multiple,

-and fdt_cat.multiple
+fdt_cat.default and fdt_cat.multiple objects.

 object |